Paris- The city that needs no introduction!

 5. Pont Alexander III:

-One of the most beautiful bridges in Paris on Seine River, this is a must-visit spot.
-The beauty of the bridge is enhanced by the vintage lamps and the bronze and gold statutes.
-It is popular not only for the beauty of it but also for the views, it offers of the Eiffel tower and the sunset.
+One of the most beautiful bridges in Paris on the Seine River, this is a must-visit spot.
+The beauty of the bridge is enhanced by the vintage lamps and the bronze and gold statues.
+It is popular not only for its beauty of it but also for the views, it offers of the Eiffel Tower and the sunset.
 A great place to have a short walk around and click pictures.
 After your tour from Les Invalides, you should definitely walk here and spend some time around the bridge.

 6. Notre Dame and Saint Chappelle:

-Notre-Dame de Paris meaning “Our Lady of Paris”.
+Notre Dame de Paris means “Our Lady of Paris”.
 The famous Catholic Cathedral located at Île de la Cité e- Notre Dame was very much in news recently.
-As its roof had caught fire in April 2019, it was shut for renovation purposes when we visited.
-But I could only imagine what it would be like to see it from inside.
+As its roof caught fire in April 2019, it was shut for renovation purposes when we visited.
+But I could only imagine what it would be like to see it from the inside.

-But the Chappelle situated right opposite to Notre dame on the Île de la Cité- Saint Chappelle is also one of the gems of Paris.
-You need to visit this place to believe the beauty that stained glass and kaleidoscopic coloring combine to make this a one of a kind place.
+But the Chappelle situated right opposite Notre Dame on the Île de la Cité- Saint Chappelle is also one of the gems of Paris.
+You need to visit this place to believe in the beauty that stained glass and kaleidoscopic coloring combine to make this a one-of-a-kind place.
 The museum pass as well as the Paris pass grants free access to visit it.

 7. Musee d’Orsay:

-The museum located at the train station is amongst another world-famous museum of Paris.
+The museum located at the train station is amongst another world-famous museums in Paris.
 The museum can be accessed through a Paris pass or museum pass.

 8. Arc de Triomphe: